Japanese Title: The Ghost Pokémon and the Summer Festival

 - Only in It for the Money: Downplayed.
 Gastly is motivated by genuine kindness, but certainly doesn't mind making a couple of bucks in the process.

 - O.O.C.
-Is Serious Business: After episode-minutes of seeing Brock and James in uncharacteristic agreement, Ash comes to this conclusion: "THEY'RE POSSESSED!"
+Is Serious Business: Minutes of seeing Brock and James in uncharacteristic agreement, Ash comes to this conclusion: "THEY'RE POSSESSED!"

 - Our Vampires Are Different: Misty invokes this to troll Gastly, pulling out a cross, a stake, a hammer, and garlic as her suggestion for defeating him.